baidu/dperf/docs/configuration.md

 - syntax: payload_size Number(1-1400)
 - default: payload_size 1
 - required: no
+- mode: client, server

-Set the size of the HTTP request, response or UDP payload in bytes.
-When testing CPS, it is recommended to set payload_size to 1.
-1 means the smallest.
-Since the request or response will include HTTP headers, the real packet payload exceeds 1.
+Set the size of the request or response in bytes.
+If 'Number' is less than the minimum value of dperf, the minimum value is used.
+You can use 1 to represent the minimum value.

 ## mss
 - syntax: mss Number
 - default: mss 1460
 - required: no
+- mode: client, server

-Set tcp mss option.
+Set tcp MSS option.

 ## protocol
 - syntax: protocol tcp | udp
 - default: protocol tcp
 - required: no
+- mode: client, server

+TCP or UDP protocol.
+Regardless of the TCP or UDP protocol, the dperf client sends an HTTP Request, and the dperf server sends an HTTP Response.

 ## tx_burst
 - syntax: tx_burst Number(1-1024)
 - default: tx_burst 8
 - required: no
+- mode: client, server

-Set the number of packets sent at one time.
+Use the DPDK interface to send packets, the maximum number of packets sent at a time.
 A smaller value can make the data packet sending smoother and avoid packet loss at the receiving side, but it increases the CPU consumption of dperf.